yoogottamk/yoogottamk.github.io/_projects/visudoku.md

   <li>Now that we have each digit, it is necessary to have them in the correct order to reconstruct the puzzle.
 For this, I use the central coordinates to arrange them back in place.</li>
   <li>Now, I use a <a href="https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html">knn classifier</a> to recognize each digit (with near perfect accuracy)</li>
   <li>The only thing left is to solve this puzzle, which can be done by recursion.</li>
+  <li>It has been packaged as a docker image with a UI</li>
+  <li>The solution is cached so, if the same image is given, it runs much faster</li>
 </ul>

 {% include post-heading.html header="Image(s)" %}